HenryAWE/asbind20/doc/object_type.rst

 Both non-virtual and virtual methods are registered the same way.

-Static member functions of a class are actually global functions, so those should be registered as global functions and not as object methods.
+Static member functions of a class are actually global functions, so those should be registered as :doc:`global functions and not as object methods <global>`.

 Member Function
 ~~~~~~~~~~~~~~~